Practical Insights into Knowledge Distillation for Pre-Trained Models: Introduction

 \section{Introduction}

-Knowledge distillation (KD), initially conceptualized for model compression \cite{hinton2015distilling,bucilua2006model,schmidhuber1991neural}, has evolved to facilitate knowledge transfer between pre-trained models\cite{li2021decentralized,li2019fedmd,itahara2021distillation,sattler2021cfd}.
-Notably, these pre-trained models might be exposed to distinct data samples, resulting in performance variations due to various heterogeneities.
+\IEEEPARstart{K}{nowledge} Distillation, initially conceptualized for model compression \cite{hinton2015distilling,bucilua2006model,schmidhuber1991neural}, has evolved to facilitate knowledge transfer between pre-trained models\cite{li2021decentralized,li2019fedmd,itahara2021distillation,sattler2021cfd}.
+Notably, these pre-trained models might be exposed to distinct (i.e., unseen or out of distribution) data samples, resulting in performance variations due to various types of heterogeneity.
 One of these is statistical heterogeneity, where models are trained with data that are not independent and identically distributed (non-IID).
-Additionally, system heterogeneity introduces challenges, as devices vary in their available bandwidth and computational capabilities.
+Additionally, system heterogeneity introduces challenges as devices vary in their available bandwidth and computational capabilities.
 Learning across such diverse systems and imbalanced datasets is complex yet critical.

-The application of KD in distributed training and federated learning environments is increasingly recognized for its potential to mitigate communication overhead and facilitate diverse model architectures \cite{itahara2021distillation, sattler2021cfd, sattler2021fedaux, li2021decentralized, li2019fedmd, kalra2021proxyfl, hu2021mhat, chang2019cronus}.
-Despite this growing interest, there remains a notable gap in understanding KD's application, particularly in pre-trained models.
-Recent studies employ various KD algorithms—such as vanilla KD, deep mutual learning \cite{li2021decentralized,kalra2021proxyfl}, and data partitioning KD\cite {roth2023fantastic}—to facilitate knowledge transfer between pre-trained models.
-These methods' effectiveness across varied data distribution strategies and their comparative advantages or limitations have not been systematically investigated.

-Additionally, the realm of hyperparameter optimization, particularly concerning parameters such as temperature and weight, remains largely unexplored, presenting a significant opportunity for advancement in this domain \cite{alballa2023first}.
+The application of KD in decentralized collaborative learning and federated learning environments is increasingly recognized for its potential to mitigate communication overhead and facilitate diverse model architectures \cite{itahara2021distillation, sattler2021cfd, sattler2021fedaux, li2021decentralized, li2019fedmd, kalra2021proxyfl, hu2021mhat, chang2019cronus, REFL_2023, Amna_ComCom_2024}.
+Despite this growing interest, a notable gap exists in understanding KD's application, particularly in pre-trained models.
+Recent studies employ various KD algorithms—such as vanilla KD, deep mutual learning \cite{li2021decentralized,kalra2021proxyfl}, and data partitioning KD \cite {roth2023fantastic}—to facilitate knowledge transfer between pre-trained models.
+These methods' effectiveness across varied data distribution strategies and their comparative advantages or limitations have not been systematically and empirically investigated.
+Additionally, KD hyperparameters tuning, particularly concerning parameters such as temperature and weight, remains largely unexplored, presenting a significant opportunity for advancement in this domain \cite{alballa2023first}.